kri5t/paymentgateway/readme.md

 If a locally hosted solution is not great.
 Azure also has application monitor that can help both with logging and error handling.

+##### Database
+The database migration is being run as a part of the WebApi start up.
+This is not ideal when moving into an area where more services might share the same DB.
+This has only been done like this for ease of use and build time.
+If this was a production build it would be part of the CI/CD and be a step on its own.

 ## Technologies
 ##### MediatR:
 Used as a mediation layer to connect the controller layer to the data